 We decompose the Hamiltonian to a solvable and perturbation part \cite{Weinstein:2005kw}.
-The solvable part $H_0(\gamma)$ is the diagonal elements of Fock space \cite{Weinstein:2005kw}.
+The solvable part $H_0(\gamma)$ is the diagonal elements for a Fock space \cite{Weinstein:2005kw}.
 Other terms in the Hamiltonian are the perturbation part $V(\gamma)$ \cite{Weinstein:2005kw}.
 Hence the solvable part $H_0(\gamma)$ in $H$ contains the coupling constants.
-When we apply the time-independent perturbation to the eigenenergy in the single-particle system, the formula of the eigenenergy is \bea E_n= E_n^{(0)}+\sum_{k\neq n} \frac{|\langle k^{(0)}|V|n^{(0)}\rangle|^2}{E_n^{(0)}-E_{k,n}^{(0)}}+\cdots, \eea where $E_n^{0}$ is the $n$-th unperturbed eigenenergy, and $|n^{(0)}\rangle$ is the $n$-th unperturbed eigenstate.
-Because the $V$ is the non-diagonal elements of the Fock space, the first-order term $\langle n^{(0)}|V|n^{(0)}\rangle$ vanishes.
-We determine the unfixed variable $\gamma$ by minimizing the expectation value of the energy $E_n(\gamma)_{\mathrm{min}}$, which is also $E_n^{(0)}$.
-The $E_{k, n}$ is the $k$-th unperturbed eigenenergy, calculated by the $n$-th unperturbed eigenstate's $\gamma$.
+When applying to the time-independent perturbation in a single-particle system, the formula of the eigenenergy is \bea E_n= E_n^{(0)}+\sum_{k\neq n} \frac{|\langle k^{(0)}|V|n^{(0)}\rangle|^2}{E_n^{(0)}-E_{k,n}^{(0)}}+\cdots. \eea The $E_n^{0}$ is the $n$-th unperturbed eigenenergy.
+The $|n^{(0)}\rangle$ is the $n$-th unperturbed eigenstate.
+Because $V$ is the non-diagonal elements of the Fock space, the first-order term $\langle n^{(0)}|V|n^{(0)}\rangle$ vanishes.
+We determine the unfixed variable $\gamma$ by minimizing the expectation value of the Hamiltonian $E_n(\gamma)_{\mathrm{min}}$ or $E_n^{(0)}$.
+The $E^{(0)}_{k, n}$ is the $k$-th unperturbed eigenenergy with the $n$-th unperturbed eigenstate's $\gamma$.
 Hence we determine the value of $\gamma$ by the leading order or the solvable part and continuously use the same value in the higher-order perturbation terms.
-Because each unperturbed state gives a different value of $\gamma$, using the same value for all states in the second-order term seems strange.
-However, we will show that the perturbation solution can compare to the numerical solution in a strongly coupled region without losing the comparability in other values of coupling constants. \\
+Because each unperturbed state gives a different value of $\gamma$, using the same value in the second-order is strange.
+However, we will show that the perturbation solution can compare to the numerical solution in all tested regions. \\